Make-Magazine/makerfaire/wp-content/plugins/latest-post-shortcode/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Version history ==
+6.3 - Fix parents list, tested up to 4.4.2
-6.1 - Apply more filters
+6.2 - Add status support and exclude by tags support 6.1 - Apply more filters
 6.0 - Add support for the Latest Post Shortcode Slider extension 5.4 - Separate the content and excerpt filters